KDE/kdeconnect-meta/protocol.md

 ## FindMyPhone Plugin

-The FindMyPhone plugin allows requesting a device to announce it's location, usually by playing a sound like a traditional cordless phone.
+The FindMyPhone plugin allows requesting a device to announce its location, usually by playing a sound like a traditional cordless phone.

 ### References